timcdlucas/translucent_interpretable_ML_review/translucent.md

 If the aim is to discover some relationships and then formally test them, the best use of a given dataset may be too split it and use half for disovery and half for hypothesis testing.
 This workflow would not occur to an analyst who was unclear about their task.

+A major hurdle in interpreting these models is the ability to visualise high dimensional surfaces.
+Here I have demonstrated a number of methods for visualising response curves but they all rely on selecting a few dimensions to focus on.
+While visualising high dimensional surfaces is an unsolvable problem, any methods is software that aid the exploration of this fundemental property of a fitted model would be extremely useful.

+While the methods here have been generic machine learning methods, there are a number of approaches for combining mechanistic models and non-parametric models.
+These include using a mechanistic model as the mean function of a Gaussian process [@rasmussen] or using a mechanistic model as a regularising prior for a non-parametric model [@holmes].
+These methods have great potential for gaining the interpretability is mechanistic models and the interpolative predictive ability from non-parametric models while retaining the extrapolative benefits of mechanistic models.

+Finally, as with all modelling, interpretation of machine learning models requires human input.
+While many algorithms are objectively tested for various properties, very few have been tested for their ability to aid the human interpreter.
+Studies that do specifically test this aspect are very welcome [@bastani2017interpreting].
+This algorithm-psychology interface is an important area of future research.

+In conclusion, machine learning is great.